 Welch Two Sample t-test data: x1 and x2 t = -1.9629, df = 26.967, p-value = 0.06004 alternative hypothesis: true difference in means is not equal to 0 95 percent confidence interval: -3.20003579 0.07094003 sample estimates: mean of x mean of y 12.42639 13.99094

-The output gives you the two sample means; subtract them to get your estimate of the difference in means (1.56 here).
-The line labeled “95% confidence interval” gives you the confidence interval of the difference in means.
+The output gives you the two sample means; subtract them to get your estimate of the difference in means (1.56, from 13.99-12.43).
+The line labeled “95% confidence interval” gives you the confidence interval for the difference in means.
 The confidence interval includes zero, indicating that we cannot rule out the hypothesis that the population means are the same.

 If you have a specific non-zero hypothesis for the difference in means, you can test it by supplying it as the mu argument.